raspberrypi/style-guide/style-guide.md

 *   LGBT – lesbian, gay, bisexual, transgender
 *   Li-ion – lithium-ion (a kind of battery)
 *   licence/license –  licence (noun), license (verb).
 We are not American!
-*   like – when using as a Facebook verb, enclose in quotation marks. *Thousands of people "like" Raspberry Pi on Facebook, helping the charity to raise funds.* If producing online materials and treating the term as a user-interface object (viz. as a link or a button), use a hyperlink to make it stand out, and do not use quotation marks.
+*   like – when using as a Facebook verb, enclose in quotation marks. *Thousands of people 'like' Raspberry Pi on Facebook, helping the charity to raise funds.* If producing online materials and treating the term as a user-interface object (viz. as a link or a button), use a hyperlink to make it stand out, and do not use quotation marks.
 *   Linux – trademark owned by Linus Torvalds.
 Not capitalised in the same way as UNIX.
 *   LiPo – lithium polymer (a kind of battery)
 *   lithium-ion – do not capitalise when written out in full (cf. *Li-ion*).